Coping with Losing a Pet

 - Seek out others who have lost pets; those who can appreciate the magnitude of your loss, and may be able to suggest ways of getting through the grieving process.

 As we age, we experience an increasing number of major life changes, including the loss of beloved friends, family members, and pets.
 The death of a pet can hit retired seniors even harder than younger adults who may be able to draw on the comfort of a close family, or distract themselves with the routine of work.
-For older adults who live alone, the pet was probably your sole companion, and taking care of the animal provided you with a sense of purpose and self-worth.
+If you’re an older adult living alone, your pet was probably your sole companion, and taking care of the animal provided you with a sense of purpose and self-worth.

-- Try to find new meaning and joy in life.
+Try to find new meaning and joy in life.
 Caring for a pet previously occupied your time and boosted your morale and optimism.
-Try to fill that time by volunteering, picking up a long-neglected hobby, taking a class, helping friends care for their pets, or even by getting another pet when the time feels right.
+Try to fill that time by volunteering, picking up a long-neglected hobby, taking a class, helping friends or homeless shelters care for their pets, or even by getting another pet when the time feels right.

 The loss of a pet may be your child’s first experience of death—and your first opportunity to teach them about coping with the grief and pain that inevitably accompanies the joy of loving another living creature.
 Losing a pet can be a traumatic experience for any child.
 Many kids love their pets very deeply and some may not even remember a time in their life when the pet wasn’t around.
 A child may feel angry and blame themselves—or you—for the pet’s death.
 A child may feel scared that other people or animals they love may also leave them.
 How you handle the grieving process can determine whether the experience has a positive or negative effect on your child’s personal development.